ajaypro/Daily-Learnings/android/arch components/livedata/General.md

 	   * You can send the data to main thread from any other thread in livedata using postValue
   * should register the observer of livedata onCreate() only
   * it will be automatically removed once the lifecycleowner is finished
-  * LiveData can also be used for ui which does not have lifecycle methods use `LiveData.observeForever(Observer)` and we need to remove it manually by using LiveData.removeObserver(Observer)
+  * LiveData can also be used for ui which does not have lifecycle methods use `LiveData.observeForever(Observer)`  and we need to remove     it manually by using LiveData.removeObserver(Observer).